Ice box to refridgeration conversion

 Date: November 19, 2002

-From: Bill Schreiber whatever4@juno.comDavid,
+From: Bill Schreiber whatever4@juno.com

 I own an Endeavour 40, Hull #129, and lived aboard and cruised extensively from 1985 till 1998.
 I am now refitting the vessel.
 Personally, although the refrig box is a pain to get stuff out of the bottom, I would not put in a side door.
 It becomes one more place to loose the cold through.
 Also, it would limit the sliding range of the middle shelf.
 Each time you open it, the cold will cascade out.
 I have a friend who owns a CSY44, they have front opening doors, and his refrigeration really works hard to keep up with all the lost cold air each time it is entered.
 Also consider the fact that the galley is pretty tight in the Endeavour anyway; the size and direction of opening of the door should be well thought out before you cut on the bulkhead.
-Ours is, by the way, refrig only, no freezer, and we have two 12" x 16" plates, one on the narrow inboard end and one on the outboard end.The system is powered by a Crosby 12volt compressor, located in the forward part of the engine room.
-Compressor runs about 45 minutes every 6-8 hours, dependent on outside ambient temp and amount of access and new warm stuff being put in the box.
-Hope this helps.
+Ours is, by the way, refrig only, no freezer, and we have two 12" x 16" plates, one on the narrow inboard end and one on the outboard end.

 Date: November 20, 2002